 Wish for something to come true?
 Then, take a piece of paper, jot down your wish and tie it on a string attached to an orange.
 At some places, foam oranges are used in lieu of Mandarin oranges.
 One such lucky wishing tree is at Chinatown.
 At Chinatown, you will have to pay merely $2 for hanging your wish on the lucky tree.
 Kreta Ayer Seniors Activity Centre will receive all the proceeds from the collection.
 A noble investment of funds, isn’t it?
 This way you can help, someone else’s wishes come true as well.

 3. Surreal display of lights at the River Hongbao Festival

 The 9-day long carnival is packed with tonnes of activities, food stalls, handicrafts and fireworks.
-The carnival takes places at the floating platform in Marina Bay and huge lanterns adorn the bay.
-God of Fortune, Tiger Mountain (bunch of tigers on mountain), and The Prosperity Gate are some of the gargantuan lantern displays that will pop your eyes out.
+The carnival takes place at the floating platform in Marina Bay and huge lanterns adorn the bay.
+God of Fortune, Tiger Mountain (a bunch of tigers on the mountain), and The Prosperity Gate are some of the gargantuan lantern displays that will pop your eyes out.

 Dates: February 17, 2015 - February 28, 2015

 4. Fortune from food